Skip to main content

 • organise childcare, educational and learning activities suitable for the level of psychological and physical development and the age of children.

-Specific powers and responsibilities of the director or the head are described in detail in the statutes of an institution, adopted by the entity administering the institution and its organisational regulations, adopted by the director or the head of the institution, or other internal regulations.
+Specific powers and responsibilities of the head are described in detail in the statutes of an institution, adopted by the entity that established and administers the institution, and its organisational regulations, adopted by the head of the institution, or in other internal regulations.
 (Pursuant to the legislation, a crèche or kids’ club may be established and administered by a local government unit, a public institution, a legal person or a unit without legal personality, or a natural person.)

 Preschool education and school education

-The head of a nursery school (or an alternative preschool education setting), school or another educational institution plays a key role in management at the institutional level at both the preschool education and school education levels.
+The head of a nursery school (or an alternative preschool education setting) or school (or another educational institution) plays a key role in management at the institutional level in both preschool education and school education.
 Pursuant to the legislation, the head of a public school is the only single-person authority and works together with the school’s collective bodies: the teaching council (composed of all teachers and the head), the school council (representatives of teachers, parents and pupils) and the parents' council (parents of all pupils) (where such bodies are established), and with the pupil self-government (only in schools) (see also Chapter 2.7, Administration and Governance at Local and/or Institutional Level).

 Public nursery schools, schools and other public institutions establish the position of deputy head if they meet the following statutory conditions:

-• a nursery school has at least 6 classes (groups), classes are located in different places, and at least 2 classes work for more than 10 hours per day;
+• a nursery school has at least 6 classes (groups) or classes are located in different places, or at least 2 classes work for more than 10 hours per day;

 • a school or another institution has at least 12 classes.

-With the consent of its administering body, a nursery school, school or another institution which does not meet these conditions can create the position of deputy head, and any institution can also create additional deputy head and other management positions.
+With the consent of its administering body, a nursery school or school (or another institution) which does not meet these conditions can create the position of deputy head, and any institution can also create additional deputy head and other management positions.

 Deputy heads and other management staff are appointed and dismissed by the school head after consultation with the body administering a given school, the school council and the teaching council.